-Many databases often have same columns in many tables.
+Many databases often have the same columns in many tables.
 Examples of such columns are CreatedDate, CreatedBy, ModifiedDate, etc. It is desired to update column descriptions in all tables at once.
-Dataedo Editor doesn't have that option but there's a simple trick.
-Dataedo repository is an SQL Server database and it is possible to make updates directly in the database.
+Dataedo Editor doesn't have that option, but there's a simple trick.
+Dataedo repository is an SQL Server database, and it is possible to make updates directly in the database.
 Below is a simple script that does the job.

 To update the description of multiple columns with the same name at once connect to Dataedo repository with database console (for instance with SQL Server Management Studio) and execute this script replacing example strings with:

 - column name,

 - documentation title (this is what you see in tree navigation - to copy title select documentation, press F2, then Ctrl+C and Esc)